 The new building will support research facilitated by SMU’s high-performance computing capabilities, among other projects.
 It also will be the home of the Dedman College Interdisciplinary Institute, established in May 2012 through a gift from the Dedman family and Foundation.
 The building will be located at McFarlin and Airline.

-“The new Gerald J. Ford Research Center will help to transform the research and educational landscape of SMU,” says President R. Gerald Turner.
+“The new Gerald J. Ford Research and Innovation Building will help to transform the research and educational landscape of SMU,” says President R. Gerald Turner.
 “Students must be prepared for a

 world in which data analyses, modeling and visualization are critical decision-making tools, while faculty continue to push the boundaries of knowledge and innovation.
 Gerald Ford’s new gift continues his tradition of strong support for faculty research.”